tosayev/project-meme-coin-shipshare-dapp/README.md

-# ShipShareCoin DAPP
+# ShipShareCoin DApp

-This is a DApp that allows interaction with the ShipShareCoin meme coin.
+This is a dapp that allows interaction with the ShipShareCoin meme coin.

 ## To Install